History of Alexandria

 The history of Alexandria dates back to the city's founding, by Alexander the Great, in 331 BC.
-Yet, before that, there were some big port cities just east of Alexandria, at the western edge of what is now Abu Qir Bay.
+Yet, before that, there were large port cities just east of Alexandria, at the western edge of what is now Abu Qir Bay.
 The Canopic (westernmost) branch of the Nile Delta still existed at that time, and was widely used for shipping.

 After its foundation, Alexandria became the seat of the Ptolemaic Kingdom, and quickly grew to be one of the greatest cities of the Hellenistic world.
 Only Rome, which gained control of Egypt in 30 BC, eclipsed Alexandria in size and wealth.

 The city fell to the Arabs in AD 641, and a new capital of Egypt, Fustat, was founded on the Nile.
 After Alexandria's status as the country's capital ended, it fell into a long decline, which by the late Ottoman period, had seen it reduced to little more than a small fishing village.
 The French army under Napoleon captured the city in 1798 and the British soon captured it from the French, retaining Alexandria within their sphere of influence for 150 years.
 The city grew in the early 19th century under the industrialization program of Mohammad Ali, the viceroy of Egypt.

 The current city is the Republic of Egypt's leading port, a commercial, tourism and transportation center, and the heart of a major industrial area where refined petroleum, asphalt, cotton textiles, processed food, paper, plastics and styrofoam are produced.